Please see Classes This Week for times of essay-writing sessions on Crucible/Year of Wonders.

 Mompellion eventually rejects the very principle of religion as all he has felt ‘has been based upon a lie.’
 For example, his lascivious behaviour towards Anna, reveals that he is no better than many of the other villagers he has cursed, and this causes him shame.
 Although it is difficult, he admits that his expectations of purity and truth — of ‘what I asked of this village’ and of Elinor — are wrong and that ‘because of me, many are dead who might have saved themselves.
 This devastates him and he isolates himself from the village believing that God is a “poor listener”.’
 He deliberately drops the bible and refuses to admit Mr. Stanley.
-His comment, ‘untrue in one thing, untrue in everything’, reveals that he has lost his faith in god.
+His comment, ‘untrue in one thing, untrue in everything’, reveals that he has probably lost his faith in god.
 He now believes that ‘all our sacrifice, all our pain and misery, had been for nothing’.
 He finally has ‘given himself up to his darkness’ and is ‘lost at last.’

 Anys Gowdie’s heroic nature is captured by the image of the burning female at the stake.
 Anys also becomes another of Brooks’ heroines because of her ability to defy the narrow-minded obsession with purity and faith in Eyam.
-As a female living on the fringes of society, she is depicted as an independent and enlightened person and has the courage to pursue her own personal interest in herbs and spices as natural remedies.
+As a female living on the fringes of society, she is depicted as an independent and enlightened person, who has the courage to pursue her own personal interest in herbs and spices as natural remedies.
 Her life functions as an allegory of the dawn of modern medicine and its clash with the blind forces of a medieval age.
 Anys does not follow the traditional religious beliefs in the village.

 She had “a kind of courage to care so little for what people whisper” appears to rise above the villagers with her unconventional beliefs and traditions to stand independently.
 While “long habit still constrained the choices” of many, Anys is able to surpass this by her individual choices and indifferent attitude, a source of admiration to the modern reader who is able to understand Anys need to rise above any male enforced convention.